yilinwei/ensime.github.io/editors/emacs/contributing.md

 title: Contributing
 ---

+## Emacs Lisp

+The [GNU Emacs Lisp Reference Manual](https://www.gnu.org/software/emacs/manual/elisp.html) is a very enjoyable read and will prepare you for everything you need to contribute to any Emacs package.

+If you want a playground to exercise your newly found Emacs Lisp muscles, consider forking [@fommil's port of 99 problems](https://github.com/fommil/e99) and deleting the answers.

 ## Setup

 First, clone the git repo hosted at [github.com/ensime/ensime-emacs](https://github.com/ensime/ensime-emacs).
 If you pick up a ticket, please comment on it to let us know so that we can help (and also to avoid overlapping with somebody else).
 Feel free to ask questions on the github issue tracker or [gitter.im/ensime/ensime-emacs](https://gitter.im/ensime/ensime-emacs).